awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-content-representation.md

 ### Inherit Content from an API Entity of More General Specifications<a name="api-gateway-documenting-api-content-inheritance"></a>

 The default value of an optional `location` field provides a patterned description of an API entity\.
 Using the default value in the `location` object, you can add a general description in the `properties` map to a `DocumentationPart` instance with this type of `location` pattern\.
-API Gateway extracts the applicable Swagger documentation attributes from the `DocumentationPart` of the generic API entity and injects them into a specific API entity with the `location` fields matching the general `location` pattern, or matching the exact value, unless the specific entity already has a `DocumentationPart` instance associated with it\.
+API Gateway extracts the applicable OpenAPI documentation attributes from the `DocumentationPart` of the generic API entity and injects them into a specific API entity with the `location` fields matching the general `location` pattern, or matching the exact value, unless the specific entity already has a `DocumentationPart` instance associated with it\.
 This behavior is also known as content inheritance from an API entity of more general specifications\.

-Content inheritance does not apply to API entities of the `API`, `AUTHORIZER`, `METHOD`, `MODEL`, `REQUEST_BODY` or `RESOURCE` type\.
+Content inheritance does not apply to certain API entity types\.
+See the table below for details\.

 When an API entity matches more than one `DocumentationPart`'s location pattern, the entity will inherit the documentation part with the location fields of the highest precedence and specificities\.
 The order of precedence is `path` >  `statusCode`\.
 For matching with the `path` field, API Gateway chooses the entity with the most specific path value\.
 The following table shows this with a few examples\.